capsign/.github/profile/README.md

 ## Contact Information

-If you're interested in applying to work at CapSign, send an email to [engineering@capsign.com](mailto:engineering@capsign.com).
+If you're interested in working at CapSign, send an email to [engineering@capsign.com](mailto:engineering@capsign.com).
+We don't have any open roles right now, but we're always on the lookout for talented engineers!